haptork/CsaranshDB/progress.md

 WIP:
 - ~~Fixed minor issues with cluster comparison.~~
 - ~~Show statistics plots.~~
+- ~~Added hdbpoint coordinates to each cluster in clusters.db for clusters plots.~~

 TODO:
 - Add cluster hdbscan coords to clusters db.